A Time Management System That Really Works

 Now that you understand the categories of this time management system, it’s time to use them to analyze your "typical" work week.
 Using whatever calendar system you use for listing appointments and activities in your daily life, go back and select a recent typical week.
 Go through the entries of each working day and categorize them according to the time management categories above if you haven't already.
 Keeping a running total at the bottom of each day will make it easy to see just how you've spent your working time each day.

 Now you have the data you need to make changes to the way you spend your time at work.
 Are you spending too much time putting out fires?
 Then you need to make the organizational or physical changes to prevent or defer these constant crises.
 Clean up and reorganize your desk, for example, so you can find the files you need easily, and establish a routine of putting the files you need for the next day out on your desk before you leave for the day.

 Not getting enough uninterrupted downtime during your working day?
-Then you need to Schedule Time for You.
+Then you need to schedule time for you during your workday.
 For instance, stop eating lunch at your desk and physically leave the building for your stipulated lunch time.
 Or schedule a 10 to 15 minute "recess" into your afternoon to snack and stretch in your office.
 Scheduled downtimes don't have to be long.
 Just five minutes spent doing something completely non work related can be enough of a refresher to boost your productivity and your well being.